secretstartups/handbook/customer-success/solutions-architects/sa-practices/value-stream-assessments/index.html.md

 ### Pitch

 The initial customer pitch allows us to pitch value stream assesment to our key stakeholders & get their buy in.
 The customer pitch should include:
-- What is VSA?
+- What is a Value Stream Assessment?
-- What does a VSA workshop entail?
+- What does a Value Stream Assessment entail?
-- Who are the key participants of the VSA workshop?
+- Who are the key participants involved in the Value Stream Assessment?
-- What are some of the expected outcomes of VSA for them?
+- What are some of the expected outcomes of a Value Stream Assessment for them?

 It is important to identify a project or few projects as next step for the planning meeting with customer.